-The Jeju Experimental Forests located in Jeju island ? the southernmost part of Korea, consist of Hannam, Seogwipo, and Gotjawal Experimental Forests.
-The forests started their history as experimental forests when the Hannam and the Seogwipo Experimental Forests were designated as national forests in 1922.
+The Jeju Experimental Forests located in Jeju island in the southernmost part of Korea, including Hannam, Seogwipo, and Gotjawal Experimental Forests.
+The forests started their history as experimental forests when Hannam and Seogwipo Experimental Forests were designated as national forests in 1922.

 The forest is located on the southeastern side of Mt.
 Halla with an altitude of 300-750 m a.s.l..
-The terrain in the forest is flat except the areas of Saryeoni orm(parasitic volcano, 524 m), geoinak (529 m) and maboonak (425 m).
+The terrain in the forest is flat except the areas of Saryeoni Oreum(parasitic volcano, 524 m), geoinak (529 m), and maboonak (425 m).
 The forest holds the averaged annual precipitation of 3,000 mm and temperate, warm-temperate and subtropical climate patterns.
-The dominant trees in the forest are evergreen trees including Quercus acuta, Castanopsis sieboldii, Neolitsea acicularis and Daphniphyllum macropodum and deciduous trees such as Carpinus laxiflora, Quercus serrata and Styrax japonica.
+The main forest type in the forest are evergreen trees including Quercus acuta, Castanopsis sieboldii, Neolitsea acicularis and Daphniphyllum macropodum and deciduous trees such as Carpinus laxiflora, Quercus serrata and Styrax japonica.
 Some of plantations of Japanese cedar remains with a sporadic distribution.

 ---|---|---|---|---|---|---|---|